hicksjduk/sudoku-haskell/README.md

 enclosing its squares, and a number (its total) above the square in the region that is closest to the top left-hand corner of the puzzle.

-The input representation of a Killer Sudoku puzzle uses the following structures to define the regions:

-* A grid where each square contains a character that represents the region of which the square is part.
-* A lookup table (a list of tuples of `Char` and `Int`) where the key of each entry is the character representing a region, and the value is the required total of the values in the region.
-There should be one entry for each character that appears in the grid.
+In the input representation of a Killer Sudoku puzzle, each row of the grid is represented by a tuple containing a `String` and a list of `Int`.
+In the string, each square in the row is represented by a character which uniquely identifies the region to which the square belongs.
+The list (which may be empty) contains the totals of the regions whose first squares are in the row, in left-to-right order of those first squares.

 The regions of a puzzle are validated to ensure that: